wangkaiwd/visual-editor/README.md

 ### Thinking

 * Should I use Vuex to implement state manage ?
-  * Yes, can use getter to generate reactive global variable
+  * global data source and can take advantages of getter to make get value easily
+  * store commands: operation maybe occur everywhere

 ### Article